-Expediated Drinking Water Grant Funding Program
+Expedited Drinking Water Grant Funding (EDWG) Program

 Purpose: This program provides an expedited process by which eligible applicants with qualifying high-priority projects can receive State grant funding.
-Application forms, reviews, procedures, and requirements may vary from the DWSRF funding program to the extent authorized by the DFA or designee to support reduction of processing times and information submittal requirements.
+Application forms, reviews, procedures, and requirements may vary from the DWSRF funding program to support reduction of processing times and information submittal requirements.

-Applicants that do not qualify for this program may be directed to apply for funding through the process established in the Policy for Implementing the DWSRF Policy and the DWSRF IUP, or through other funding programs.
+Applicants that do not qualify for this program may be directed to apply for funding through the DWSRF or through other funding programs.

-DWSRF Program EDWG Program Application Solicitation Continuous Periodic Project Types Category A-F and/or consolidation projects (planning & construction) Category A-D and/or consolidation projects (construction projects only) Financial / Environmental Prior to funding agreement After funding agreement Packages and Clearances Grant Maximum Annual intended use plan (IUP) grant per connection limit IUP grant per connection limit + \$15 million maximum grant per project Funding Sources State and federal funds State funds only
+DWSRF Program EDWG Program Application Solicitation Continuous Periodic Project Types Category A-F and/or consolidation projects (planning & construction) Category A-D and/or consolidation projects (construction projects only) Financial / Environmental Packages and Clearances Prior to funding agreement After funding agreement Grant Maximum Annual intended use plan (IUP) grant per connection limit IUP grant per connection limit + \$15 million maximum grant per project Funding Sources State and federal funds State funds only

-Maximum award: Grant funding for eligible projects will be awarded based on the criteria, maximums, and funding decision processes set forth in the DWSRF IUP, unless otherwise indicated in the EDWG Guidelines.
+Maximum award: Grant funding for eligible projects will be awarded based on the criteria, maximums, and funding decision processes described in the DWSRF IUP, unless otherwise indicated in the EDWG Guidelines.

-The grant limits shall be the same as set forth in the DWSRF IUP, except that the maximum amount per project is \$15 million, unless the DFA or designee approves a grant limit above \$15 million for a project for good cause, on a case-by-case basis.
+The grant limits are the same as those in the DWSRF IUP, except that the maximum amount per project is \$15 million.

-Applications accepted on an intermittent basis.
-The DFA will periodically announce a deadline to submit project proposals for consideration, provided funding is available.
+Applications are accepted on an intermittent basis.
+DFA will periodically announce a deadline to submit project proposals for consideration, provided funding is available.

-Community water systems owned by public agencies, (e.g., cities, counties, special districts, joint powers authorities, or other political subdivisions of the state);

-- Community water systems owned by public utilities (as defined in Public Utilities Code section 216) incorporated in California and in good standing with the Secretary of State that are subject to regulation by the California Public Utilities Commission; or - Non-transient, noncommunity water systems owned by public school districts.
+- Community water systems owned by public agencies (e.g., cities, counties, special districts, joint powers authorities, or other political subdivisions of the State); - Community water systems owned by public utilities (as defined in Public Utilities Code section 216) incorporated in California and in good standing with the Secretary of State that are subject to regulation by the California Public Utilities Commission; or - Non-transient, noncommunity water systems owned by public school districts.